croutonage/ILI9341_for_Energia_MSP430G/README.md

-Forked from IBM666/ILI9341libraryforEnergiaMSP430Launchpad, Which is based on Seeed ILI9341 2.2 TFT+SD library
+Forked from IBM666/ILI9341libraryforEnergiaMSP430Launchpad, Which is based on Seeed ILI9341 2.2 TFT+SD library modified by http://forum.43oh.com/user/30597-grahamf72/

 This library has removed bgcolor feature found in the stellaris version, which saved some ram and speeds things up.
 However I need frequently updating text, and manually wiping the old characters was a pain for me, so it's in there with this fork.